 1. Development proposals will be supported where they are in accordance with a Village Masterplan developed in collaboration with the local community and where it can be demonstrated that the criteria below are satisfied.

-2. The proposals should clearly define the character and individuality of each village and adopt a layout appropriate to context and the existing landscape, topography and built-form, also adopting a palette of locally inspired details and materials.
+2. The proposals should clearly define the character and individuality of each village and adopt a layout appropriate to context and the existing landscape, heritage, topography and built form.

-3. The height and density of development should demonstrably achieve an appropriate balance between landscape and village character in accordance with Policy AG6, through:
+3. The design of each village should be in accordance with Policy AG6 and in addition make provision for:

 i.
-Creation of character areas within each village, each adopting a range of built-form, scale and height, drawing inspiration from the diversity local villages.
+The creation of character areas within each village, each adopting a range of built-form, scale and height appropriate to a village setting.

 ii.
-Location of more compact development and higher densities, subject to high-quality design, in village centres and locations with access to sustainable transport provision.
+Location of more compact development and higher densities, subject to high-quality design, in village centres and locations with enhanced access to sustainable transport.

 iii.
-Height of buildings appropriate to village character, with taller buildings located in village centres and away from prominent locations, sensitive heritage, natural assets and village edges.

-iv.
-Lower heights and densities adjacent to sensitive landscape edges, village boundaries, within proximity to the existing settlements and in areas that fall within sensitive views of landscape and heritage assets from Hunsdon, the Stort Valley and High Wych (Fig. 21).
+Lower heights and densities adjacent to or within sensitive landscape and heritage assets and their settings, on village boundaries and within proximity to existing settlements (see Fig. 8).

-v.
-Development is appropriately scaled and sensitive to the setting of existing settlements and landscape and heritage assets.

-4. The design of new residential development should be landscape-led and demonstrate adoption of outstanding sustainability principles by:
+4. The design of new residential development should:

 i.
-Contributing positively to the overall landscape structure of the village, the streets or green spaces and with buildings being in scale and proportion to each other and to their function.
+Contribute positively to the overall landscape structure of the village, the streets and green spaces.

 ii.
-Providing direct frontages to community open spaces and amenities and establishing soft edges towards the open countryside.
+Provide direct frontages to community open spaces and amenities and establish soft edges towards the open countryside.

 iii.
-Following natural contours and including visual links to wider heritage and natural assets.
+Follow natural contours and including visual links to wider heritage and natural assets.

 iv.
-Optimising orientation for sustainability benefits.
+Optimise orientation for sustainability benefits.

-v.
-Delivering high-quality low carbon homes, using, where appropriate, wood or recycled materials in construction and measures for energy and water efficiency.

-vi.
-Ensuring every home is within walking distance of a green space.

-5. Provision should be made for a wide range of different housing typologies and tenures (including market and affordable housing) in each village to create mixed and balanced communities in accordance with District Plan Policy HOU1.

-6. Car parking provision reflects the objective of encouraging sustainable transport modes and shared mobility services.
-Lower levels of car parking provision are encouraged in locations closest to transport facilities.
-Car parking reduction will be encouraged in the longer term to reflect increased provision of sustainable transport choices.

-7. An appropriate level of cycle storage and cycle parking should be provided to encourage a high proportion of cycling trips as part of a Sustainable Mobility Strategy (District Plan Policy TRA1).

 POLICY BU2 – Village Cores / Centres